jeevan-kaware/task-flow-api/README.md

 # 📸 Screenshots

-The following screenshots demonstrate the core features of the Smart Flow API.
+All screenshots were captured while testing the API using Swagger UI and demonstrate the major features of the application.

 ---